Updated: Aug 30

 On August 15, 1971, U.S. President Richard Nixon announced that the United States would go off the gold standard.
 U.S. currency was once backed by gold reserves, a rare earth metal.
 Eventually, the United States could no longer back its currency with gold reserves.
 According to Rowlatt, gold has no intrinsic value, it simply has value because society has given it value.

 So how exactly does a brand achieve an arbitrary gold standard?
-Brands build currency by building trust and increasing utility.
+Brands that are well managed create a hedge against the headwinds of market fluctuations by building currency, expanding trust, and increasing utility.

 Sources: Rowlatt, J. (2013, December 08).
 Why do we value gold?
 Retrieved July 18, 2019, from https://www.bbc.com/news/magazine-25255957